monero-project/monero-gui/README.md

 **Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, Monero is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

+**Fungibility:** Through the power of security and untraceability, every monero is exactly the same to another, even if the coin had experienced an attack, nothing will be different as it is fungible and untracable to find its history.

 ## About this project

 This is the GUI for the [core Monero implementation](https://github.com/monero-project/monero).
 It is open source and completely free to use without restrictions, except for those specified in the license agreement below.
 There are no restrictions on anyone creating an alternative implementation of Monero that uses the protocol and network in a compatible manner.